deligreens/routific-gem/README.md

 Sets the default endpoint to use

-`Routific.createProject(params, token = @token)`

-Create a project with the specified data information in your Routific dashboard.
-The endpoint used for the API call is "product/projects".

 `Routific.getRoute( [params], token = @token, endpoint = @endpoint )`

 Token and endpoint are optional.
 Add them if you want to change them.